Cayley sums and Minkowski sums of lattice polytopes: Introduction

-Let $\Pc \subset \RR^N$ be a lattice polytope and let $\dim(\Pc)$ denote the dimension of $\Pc$.
-We say that a lattice polytope $\Pc$ has \textit{the integer decomposition property} if for each integer $n \geq 1$,

-where $n\Pc$ is the $n$th dilated polytope of $\Pc$, i.e., $n\Pc=\{n\xb : \xb \in \Pc \}$.
-A lattice polytope which has the integer decomposition property is called \textit{IDP}.
-IDP polytopes turn up in many fields of mathematics such algebraic geometry, where they correspond to projectively normal embeddings of toric varieties, and commutative algebra, where they correspond to standard graded Cohen-Macaulay domains (see \cite{BG}).
-Moreover, the integer decomposition property is particularly important in the theory and application of integer programing \cite[\S 22.10]{integer}.
+A \textit{lattice polytope} is a convex polytope all of whose vertices have integer coordinates.
+In the present paper, we discuss two algebraic properties of lattice polytopes, which are called the integer decomposition property (IDP) and the level property (see Section \ref{sec:pre} for the definitions).
+IDP polytopes turn up in many fields of mathematics such as algebraic geometry, where they correspond to projectively normal embeddings of toric varieties, and commutative algebra, where they correspond to standard graded Cohen-Macaulay domains (see \cite{BG}).
+Moreover, the integer decomposition property is particularly important in the theory and application of integer programming \cite[\S 22.10]{integer}.
+On the other hand, the level property is a generalization of the Gorenstein property, which gives important examples in combinatorial commutative algebra, mirror symmetry and tropical geometry (for details we refer to \cite{Batyrev,JK}), and it has only fairly recently been examined for certain classes of polytopes (e.g., \cite{Hig,HY,KO}).